UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-3-pwm/04-sami_motor.md

 According to some online vendor (since we have no datasheet : ) ), the SAMI motor is embedded with a HAL encoder which is supposed to generate 9 pulses per revolution. ~~but it gives weird feedbacks from our testing and we have no idea what its actual gear ratio is~~

 #### Reading feedback
-From the description, you may want to do polling/interrupt on the encoder pin to capture the encoder feedback, but there's actually a more efficient way of doing this with TIMers (actually still interrupts but implemented).
+From the description, you may want to do polling/interrupt on the encoder pin to capture the encoder feedback, but there's actually a more efficient way of doing this with TIMers (actually still interrupts but implemented for you).

 #### Back to TIMers
 > Most useful part in this note imo.

 In the PWM section, we used PSC, ARR, CNT & CCR of the TIMer to generate the PWM.\
 Here we will be using mainly the counter CNT.

+By scaling the count and change in count according to the settings of the motor, we could obtain a somewhat accurate reading of the position and velocity of the encoder with some extra steps.

 The benefit of using TIMer is that it does the counting for you so it makes things more error prone and performance would be optimized for you, making it more efficient.